qatoolkit/qatoolkit-source-swagger-net/README.md

 If you feed the list of `HttpRequest` objects with load type tags to the library like `QAToolKit.Engine.Bombardier`, only those requests will be tested.

 ##### 2.3 EndpointNameWhitelist
 Final `RequestFilter` option is `EndpointNameWhitelist`.
-With it you can specify a list of endpoints that will be included in the results.
+You can specify a list of endpoints that will be included in the results.

-Every other endpoint will be excluded.
+Every other endpoint will be excluded from the results.
 In the sample above we have set the result to include only `GetCategories` endpoint.
 That corresponds to the `operationId` in the swagger file above.

 #### 3. AddBaseUrl